U.S. flag

 Prognosis

-With the current treatment options available, lipedema is not curable, but the patients can positively impact the course of the disease.
-Compliance with the treatment, such as regular exercise, compression stocking, and taking part in sports activities, have a better prognosis and milder course than those who do not.
-The course of the disease is not predetermined as severity is greatly influenced by the associated comorbidities like depression or other psychiatric disorders, obesity, lymphedema, or peripheral artery disease.[16]
+With current treatment options, lipedema is not curable, but patients can positively influence its course.
+Compliance with treatment, such as regular exercise, compression stockings, and participation in sports activities, is associated with a better prognosis and milder course than noncompliance.
+The course of the disease is not predetermined, as the associated comorbidities, like depression or other psychiatric disorders, obesity, lymphedema, or peripheral artery disease, greatly influence severity.[16]

 Complications

 Lipedema can be complicated by lymphedema later in life.
 Lymphedema can be primary or secondary.
 Intrinsic abnormality (ie, hypoplasia or dysfunction of lymph vessels) is responsible for primary lymphedema, and extrinsic abnormality (ie, surgical lymphadenectomy) causes secondary lymphedema.
-It is characterized by bilateral and asymmetric swelling of both lower extremities due to inadequate drainage of fluids, cells, and proteins, resulting in excessive accumulation of interstitial fluid.
+It is characterized by bilateral, asymmetric swelling of both lower extremities due to inadequate drainage of fluids, cells, and proteins, leading to excessive accumulation of interstitial fluid.
 The inability to pick up the fold of skin (or pinch the skin) at the base of the second toe called the “Stemmer sign” (Described by the scientist Stemmer in 1976) is pathognomonic for lymphedema.
 Also, pitting is evident in lymphedema.
-Lipedema is often complicated by secondary lymphedema and is called lipo-lymphedema.[2]
-Lymphedema increases the risk of cellulitis and wound development.[5]
+Lipedema is often complicated by secondary lymphedema and is referred to as lipolymphedema.[2]
+Lymphedema increases the risk of cellulitis and the development of wounds.[5]

-The association of obesity with lipedema is very common.
-The important differentiating point between these two conditions is tissue tenderness; easy bruising is not found in obesity.
-Also, diet and exercise can reduce the fat deposition in obesity.
-In lipedema, fat distribution is disproportionate between the upper and lower bodies, which is not seen in obesity.[5]
+The association between obesity and lipedema is common.
+The important differentiating point between these 2 conditions is tissue tenderness; easy bruising is not found in obesity.
+Also, diet and exercise can reduce fat deposition in obesity.
+In lipedema, fat distribution is disproportionate between the upper and lower body, unlike in obesity.[5]
 Obesity and or polycystic ovarian disease can worsen the lipedema severity.
 Contributing factors may be adipokines, leptin, or tumor necrosis factor-alpha (TNFα).[5]

 Development of depression, appearance-related distress, self-loathing, poor quality of life, and social isolation are highly prevalent in patients with lipedema.
 Higher rates of suicide in women with lipedema have also been reported.
-Several other comorbidities and complications are associated with lipedema, like lordosis, genu valgum, arthritis of knees, antalgic gait, ankle pronation, varicose veins, cellulitis, etc.[20][5]
+Several other comorbidities and complications are associated with lipedema, including lordosis, genu valgum, knee arthritis, antalgic gait, ankle pronation, varicose veins, and cellulitis.[5][20]

 Cardiovascular risk includes increased aortic stiffness index and increased mean systolic and diastolic aortic diameters, while decreased aortic strain and distensibility have been reported.
-Connective tissue changes in the aorta considered responsible for higher aortic distensibility, aortic strain, and arterial elasticity are possible risk factors for cardiovascular mortality.[20]
+Connective tissue changes in the aorta, which are considered responsible for higher aortic distensibility, aortic strain, and arterial elasticity, may be risk factors for cardiovascular mortality.[20]
 The use of compression stockings does not improve mitral annulus enlargement and functional impairment.[8][11]

 Consultations